-In 2016, 7.5% of the Swiss population i.e. approx. 615‘000 people were affected by income poverty.
+In 2020 (income 2019), 8.5% of the Swiss population i.e. approx. 722 000 people were affected by income poverty.

 The groups most affected were persons living alone or in single-parent households with minor children, persons with no post-compulsory education and those living in households where no-one works.

-In 2016, 3.8% of all employed persons in Switzerland were affected by poverty.
-This corresponds to 140,000 persons.
+In 2020, 4.2% of all employed persons in Switzerland were affected by poverty.
+This corresponds to 158 000 persons.

 The income of employed persons is largely determined by the form of work and work conditions.
 The following groups were particularly affected by poverty despite being employed:

-persons who worked for only part of the year
+- persons who worked for only part of the year

-persons with a temporary contract
+- persons with a temporary contract

-persons employed in small businesses
+- persons employed in small businesses

 Special attention is given to the question of poverty of employed persons.
 In fact, paid work is considered a way to reduce the risk of being affected by poverty.
-Employed persons who are considered as poor are people aged 18 or over who had a full-time or part-time job for more than half of the calendar year before the interview and who live in a poor household.